eevee/eev.ee/content/2016-02-20-twitters-missing-manual.markdown

     Note that Twitter's knowledge of domains is not exhaustive — it will link "google.com" but not "eev.ee".

 * For the sake of its SMS-based roots, Twitter supports performing several commands by typing them _in a tweet_.
 In particular, if you start a tweet with the word `d` or `m` or `dm`, the second word will be treated as a username, and the rest of the tweet will be DM'd to that user.
+Tweeting "dm me if you..." will instead DM `if you...` to user `@me`.

 * Accounts managed by multiple people, such as support accounts or politicians' accounts, sometimes sign tweets with a `^` followed by the author's initials.
 This has no special significance to Twitter.